manyagupta13/Queue-Waiting-Time-Prediction/README.md

 # 🕒 Queue Waiting Time Prediction

 This repository contains a Jupyter notebook that predicts queue waiting times using machine learning techniques.
-It reads multiple CSV files from a dataset, combines them, and trains a model to understand patterns in waiting times.

 ---